 The evolution of the procurement function opens up a myriad of responsibilities for the procurement officer.
-From a straightforward identify-negotiate-purchase process to a strategic business function, the procurement function ridden by numerous challenges.
+From a straightforward identify-negotiate-purchase process to a strategic business function, the procurement function is ridden with numerous challenges.

 The common challenges in procurement are:

-- Risk management: The procurement function is riddled by risks such as non-compliance, invoice frauds, and sourcing risks.
+- Risk management: The procurement function is riddled with risks such as non-compliance, invoice fraud, and sourcing risks.
 Legal and internal compliance issues are a risk to the procurement function.
 A centralized and transparent supply chain management can mitigate such risks.

-- Process inefficiencies: Following obsolete, conventional manual procurement processes affects the efficiency of the procurement function.
+- Process inefficiencies: Following obsolete, conventional manual procurement processes affect the efficiency of the procurement function.
 Manual processes lead to errors, bias, and delays.

 - Lack of information: Access to updated information helps procurement officers make informed business decisions.
 Lack of access to centralized data can affect the analytics, planning, and execution of procurement decisions.

-- Invisible spend: Indirect or invisible spending outside the established procurement processes need to be identified and addressed in order to curb organizational spending.
+- Invisible spending: Indirect or invisible spending outside the established procurement processes needs to be identified and addressed in order to curb organizational spending.
 A procurement process that has visibility into these indirect spending is a must for all organizations.

 Overcome the challenges in procurement with our innovative and intuitive workflow solution.
 Reach out to us to know more.